micuat/hydra-book/README.md

 Important Notes
 --------

-Currently I'm editing the book on [hydra-book.glitch.me](https://hydra-book.glitch.me/) so if you are looking at [hydra-book.naotohieda.com](https://hydra-book.naotohieda.com), the content may be a bit old.
-Also I found issues when webgl is not loaded, docsify goes broken too (and feel free to open an [issue](https://github.com/micuat/hydra-book/issues)).
+You are redirected to [hydra-book.glitch.me](https://hydra-book.glitch.me/), which is the latest version of Hydra Book.
+While I'm sloppy about updating the Github repository, if you find any problems feel free to report on the [issue page](https://github.com/micuat/hydra-book/issues).

 Preface